learningequality/cookiecutter-kolibri-plugin/{{cookiecutter.plugin_name}}/README.rst

     ``kolibri plugin {{ cookiecutter.plugin_name }} enable``

 {% if is_frontend_plugin %}
-4. Then run the commands to install frontend packages in Kolibri, this plugin will have its recursively installed.
+4. Then run the commands to install frontend packages in Kolibri, this plugin will have its dependencies recursively installed.
 {% endif %}

 How to publish to PyPi?
 ------------------------------

-1. Follow the instructions above to installing the plugin for development.
+1. Follow the instructions above to install the plugin for development.

 {% if is_frontend_plugin %}
 2. From the Kolibri directory run the frontend build command.